AvitalPerez/Ex1.java/README.md

 ## Functionality
-The following static functions are implemented in the `Ex1` class:
+The following functions are implemented in the `Ex1` class:

 1. **`checkNum(String num)`**: Validates if a given number is in the valid ASCII range for digits (0-9) and letters (A-G).
 2. **`isValid(String num, String b)`**: Checks if the number is valid in the given base.